Living with Courage

 Before you come, you might want to write down any questions or important topics, so you can refer to them during your appointment.
 Also please download and complete the preliminary paperwork before you arrive for your session.
 Click here for the necessary forms.
 At each session expect to pay by credit, venmo, or check at the close of your appointment.
 Checks can be made payable to Counseling Ministry of Charlottesville.

 During the first several sessions, we will conduct a complete assessment.
 We will identify areas you struggle, areas you want to improve, and formulate your goals or hopes for therapy.
 Throughout the process, we will revisit your goals and once we determine you have met your personal goals, we will discontinue our work together.

 Do you accept my health insurance?

-While we do not accept insurance, many clients are able to obtain reimbursement for a portion of the cost of their session through their insurance provider, and we are happy to provide a receipt for this purpose.
-We recommend that you let us know at the initial session if you would like to obtain a receipt monthly.
-Please note that we are not responsible for what services that are not covered by your provider.
+While I do not accept insurance, many clients are able to obtain reimbursement for a portion of the cost of their session through their insurance provider.
+I provide a monthly receipt for this purpose.
+Please note that I am not responsible for what services are not covered by your provider.